 Our weekly newsletter is the best source available to find out what’s going on at the State Library-everything from grant offerings and important meetings to news about electronic resources.
 We’re glad to have you as a subscriber, but if you know of anyone else you think should be getting E-news from the ISL, let us know and we’ll sign him or her up, or have him or her contact Pat McGuckin.
 Join the more than 6,000 subscribers who depend on E-news every Friday to find out what’s happening at the State Library!

-- December 11-Illinois State Library Advisory Committee, ISL
+- August 26-Illinois State Library Advisory Committee meeting, ISL

-- December 13-ISL Electronic Resources Exposition (E-R-XPO), Schaumburg Township District Library
+- December 4-ISL Electronic Resource Exposition (E-R-XPO), Schaumburg Township District Library